SimonHansul/DEBBase.jl/README.md

 In order to extend the DEBBase model, there are four implementation steps to take:

-1. If new parameters are introduced: Define parameter objects
+1. Define parameter objects
-2. If new model equations are introduced: Define new model functions
+2. Define new model functions
 3. Adapt the ODE system
-4. If new state variables are introduced: Adapt the simulator
+4. Adapt the simulator function

 In case you are adding new parameters to the model,